Xurdejl/mpv-config/README.md

 ## 🔮 Scripts

 - **[ModernZ](https://github.com/Samillion/ModernZ)** - A sleek and modern OSC for mpv designed to enhance functionality by adding more features, all while preserving the core standards of mpv's OSC.

+- **[evafast](https://github.com/po5/evafast)** - Fast-forwarding and seeking on a single key, with quality of life features like a slight slowdown when subtitles are shown.

 - **[SmartCopyPaste](https://github.com/Eisa01/mpv-scripts?tab=readme-ov-file#smartcopypaste)** - Paste URLs and files directly from the clipboard into mpv.